Future Combat Systems Manned Ground Vehicles: History

 In May 2003 the Defense Acquisition Board (DAB) approved the FCS’ next acquisition phase, and in August 2004 Boeing and SAIC awarded contracts to 21 companies to design and build its various platforms and hardware and software.

+In December 2003, GDLS received a $2 billion MGV design contract from Boeing.
+Per the contract, GDLS would produce 8 Mounted Combat Systems, 6 command and control vehicles, and 4 reconnaissance and surveillance vehicle prototypes.

 In March 2005, the Army's acquisition chief Claude Bolton told the House Armed Services subcommittee that getting the MGV's weight to under 19-tons was proving difficult.
 In 2005 the Army relented on the vehicle's requirement for roll-off C-130 transportability.
-Relaxing the C-130 requirement to allow vehicles to be transported in a stripped down configuration allowed the weight cap to be increased from 18 tons per vehicle, to 24 tons.
+Relaxing the C-130 requirement to allow vehicles to be transported in a stripped-down configuration allowed the weight cap to be increased from 18 tons per vehicle to 24 tons.

 In August 2005, GDLS selected Detroit Diesel's 5L890 to power the eight variants.

 The Department of Defense announced budget cuts in April 2009, which resulted in the cancellation of the FCS Manned Ground Vehicles family.
 The Army issued a stop-work order for MGV and NLOS-C efforts in June.
 In July the army terminated the MGV, but not the NLOS-C. In the news release the Army said cancelation would "negatively impact" NLOS-C development but said it was seeking a "viable path forward" for the NLOS-C.

 The DoD determined that the proposed FCS vehicle designs would not provide sufficient protection against IEDs.

 The Army planned to restart from the beginning on manned ground vehicles.
 The program's heavier successor, the Ground Combat Vehicle, was cancelled in 2014.